zordone/toolbox/README.md

 Collection of my small development tools bundled in an Electron app.

-My tools are probably not that useful for others, but the project itself might be a good starting point to build your own toolbox.
+Probably not all of my tools are useful for everyone.
+Maybe you can reuse some.
+Or at the very least, the project itself might be a good starting point to build your own toolbox.

 ## Tools

-There are only a few tools at the moment.
-I will add new tools incrementally.
+There are quite a few tools already, but I will keep adding new tools incrementally.

 ## Platform